Inverted Nipple Correction

 What happens in the postoperative period?

 Immediate results can be seen after the surgery.
-You can see your nipples protrude out straight away after the procedure!
-The recovery process is relatively quick.
-Some minor swelling and bruising may occur, mild pain is easily controlled with over-the-counter pain medication for the first day or two.
+You can see your nipples protrude out straight away after the procedure.
+The recovery process is in 7-10 days.
+Some minor swelling and bruising may occur, mild pain is controlled with over-the-counter pain medication for the first day or two.
 Patients will usually feel like resuming their regular daily activity 1-2 days following the surgery.
 Your doctor will see you in 3-4 days after your procedure to ensure your healing process is well and to avert any possible complications before they become a problem.